mkarkuody/responsiveportfolio/README.md

 Created GitHub repository with README file and name it responsiveportfoliomerdad

 Linked all navbars to the other files, so the other files can be easily accessible and named them About, Contact, and Portfolio pages. and each title was link to same file and content.
+Created a pdf resume file and put it in Google doc for download.
+Made my Slack Overflow account.
 Made sure that all links works.
 Tried to use semantic html element as much that I can.
 Added my own personal information. (bio, name, images, linked to my email and GitHub).
+Added icones and links of gitHub, linkedIn, Slack Overflow, and several repositories.

 • Usage:
 1-	tps://validator.w3.org/  helps to check and fix the HTML fils